mParticle/docs/src/pages/integrations/amazons3/event/index.md

 Files can be sorted into folders in several ways according to how you set **Store Data in Folders By Date** in the mParticle's Amazon S3 Integration [Connection Settings](#connection-settings):

 * **None** - files will not be stored in date folders
-* **Store data in folders by the event time** - each file will be sorted into a folder according to the timestamp of the first event in the batch
+* **Store data in folders by the event time** - each file will be sorted into a folder according to the timestamp of the first event in the batch.
+However, if the batch has no event or event timestamp, the text file will be stored at the base folder, not in a date-labeled folder.
 * **Store data in folders by upload time** - each file will be sorted into a folder according to the upload time of the batch
 * **Store data in folders by first event time or upload time if no events** - each file will be sorted into a folder according to the timestamp of the first event in the batch, or the upload time of the batch if there are no events